 I was just in time to see the catch of the day 🙂

 Don’t you love the old doors of Acre?

 I love that blue colour too!!

 I saw a lot of cats all over Israel.
-I do have some great pics of them posing 🙂 This one wasn’t into posing for me..
+I do have some great pics of them posing 🙂 This one wasn’t into a posing mood for me..

 I had a great pomegranate juice, freshly made for me!!